cinemagoer/cinemagoer/docs/devel/test.rst

 IMDbPY has a test suite based on `pytest`_.
 The simplest way to run the tests is to run the following command in the top level directory of the project::

-   py.test
+   pytest

 You can execute a specific test module::

-   py.test tests/test_http_movie_combined.py
+   pytest tests/test_http_movie_combined.py

 Or execute test functions that match a given keyword::

-   py.test -k cover
+   pytest -k cover

 make